PRAXIS: Integrating Program Analysis with Observability for Root-Cause Analysis: Introduction

-\textbf{Results.} We evaluated the \agent's RCA effectiveness in terms of root cause accuracy and token consumptions across those 30 scenarios. \agent achieved a root-cause reasoning accuracy of 61.5\% and a root-cause identification accuracy of 73.9\%, an increase of 3.1$\times$ and 2.1$\times$, respectively, over state-of-the-art ReAct baselines~\cite{jha2025itbench,wang2024rcagent,chen2025stratus} using the most recent LLMs.
-In addition, \agent reduced token consumption by $3.8\times$ from 624.4k tokens to 166.5k tokens per successful diagnosis, when comparing to the same baselines.
+\textbf{Results.} We evaluated \agent's RCA effectiveness in terms of root cause accuracy and token consumptions across those 30 scenarios. \agent achieved a root-cause reasoning accuracy of 61.5\% and a root-cause identification accuracy of 73.9\%, an increase of 6.3$\times$ and 3.4$\times$, respectively, over state-of-the-art ReAct baselines~\cite{jha2025itbench,wang2024rcagent}.
+In addition, \agent reduced token consumption by $5.3\times$, from 884.9k tokens to 166.5k tokens per successful diagnosis, compared to the same baselines.

 An important reason for \agent's effectiveness gain is its ability to reduce the context space and focus microservice- and code-level analysis on the regions most implicated by an incident, guided by the underlying dependency structure.
-Prior work~\cite{roy2024exploring_rca_agents,xu2025openrca,jha2025itbench,chen2025stratus,li2025coca_icse,wang2024rcagent} does not impose such a structure and relies entirely on the LLM's built-in autoregressive analysis over unstructured, plain-text prompts, which is shown to be less effective. \agent instead explicitly constrains the LLM's reasoning along graph-defined dependencies encoded by \graph and \sgraph via LLM-driven graph traversal.
+Prior work~\cite{roy2024exploring_rca_agents,xu2025openrca,jha2025itbench,chen2025stratus,wang2024rcagent,li2025coca_icse} does not impose such a structure and relies entirely on the LLM's built-in autoregressive analysis over unstructured, plain-text prompts, which is shown to be less effective. \agent instead explicitly constrains the LLM's reasoning along graph-defined dependencies via LLM-driven graph traversal.

-\agent stands at the intersection of cloud incident diagnosis (an SRE task) and program analysis (an SWE task)\footnote{SRE: site reliability engineering; SWE: software engineering.}.
-By jointly investigating microservice-level and code-level dependencies--a process we refer to as \textit{Cross-\sgraph-\graph traversal}--\agent can diagnose incidents whose fault chains interleave microservice and code dependencies across multiple hops.
-This unique capability distinguishes \agent from existing approaches, which typically limit their investigation to either the microservice level using observability data~\cite{roy2024exploring_rca_agents,jha2025itbench,xu2025openrca,chen2025aiopslab,chen2025stratus,wang2024rcagent} or the code level based on engineer-curated postmortem issue tickets~\cite{li2025coca_icse}.
-We demonstrate this capability of \agent in \tion{mot}.